 Please consider supporting our work.
 You may make a tax-deductible donation by clicking on the Donate button below.

 Donations (including sustaining donations from a number of us who provide services) help us hire veterans and family members of veterans to do outreach and to coordinate services for active duty GIs.
 Our current coordinator comes from a military family and is the partner of an Iraq veteran; they live adjacent to Fort Hood, Texas.
-They and many of us professionals who are volunteering collaborate actively with Iraq Veterans Against the War, Veterans for Peace, and other organizations working for peace.
+They and many of us professionals who are volunteering collaborate actively with About Face (formerly) Iraq Veterans Against the War, Veterans for Peace, and other organizations working for peace.